 Christopher S. Klifto, MD

 Dr. Klifto lives in Durham with his wife Meredith, an Ophthalmologist.
-He enjoys golf, fishing, skiing, and professional and collegiate sports.
+He has three wonderful daughters (Madeline, Anna, and Grace) and a labradoodle named Goose that are the joys of his life.
+He enjoys golf, fishing, skiing, tennis, kite boarding and professional and collegiate sports.